WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## ask

+Don't use as a noun.
+Instead, use *request, task*, or a contextually relevant term.

 ## assure

+Don't use to mean *ensure*.
+Use *assure* to affirm a statement.

 ## auto-

 In general, don't hyphenate words beginning with *auto-* such as *autosave, autoplay,* and *autoscale*, unless *auto-* is followed by a proper noun or it is absolutely necessary to avoid confusion.